cs7641-g13/cs7641-g13.github.io/index.md

 ### Conclusions

+Using player statistics for a particular season we discovered meaningful clusters with KMeans (after using PCA) which can be an alternative to comparing players by their basketball positions.
+This could potentially be extented to clustering players using their stats across multiple seasons and view how the clusters change.
+Also, including players from different era's in the NBA like 80-90's with Shaq, Jordan, etc. with current players like LeBron, Durant, etc. to see how they are clustered would be a interesting extension.

 For supervised methods, both FCNN and 1-D CNN resulted in slightly higher than 60% accuracy for the test dataset.
 1-D CNN performed slightly better than FCNN, but not by a huge margin.
 While this accuracy is better than a completely random prediction, there is scope for improvement.
 One of the areas for improvement can be feature engineering- manipulating raw features such that they will help extract more meaningful patterns for game outcome prediction.
 Currently, we have summarized last 5 games of each team by averaging raw features for those 5 games, and are using these as features to represent that team.
 Probably features that contain richer information over a longer time period than 5 games would lead to better outcomes.

 ### References